gbif/ssg-gb23/content/en.md

 imageLink: Link to owner
 ---

-# 23rd GBIF governing board meeting
+# Welcome to GB23

-_This years governing board meeting takes place in Brasilia, Brazil on 25-26 October 2016_
+_The 23rd meeting of the GBIF Governing Board takes place in Brasília, Brazil on 25-26 October 2016_

-Brazil is pleased to host the 23rd meeting (GB23) of the Governing Board of the Global Biodiversity Information Facility.
+Brazil and its national GBIF Participant, [SiBBr](http://www.sibbr.gov.br), are pleased to host the 2016 meeting.

-The official Governing Board meeting will take place in Brasilia, Brazil on 25-26 October 2016.
-In addition to the official Governing Board meeting, the GBIF committee meetings will take place on 24 October.
-Also, the host kindly invites everybody to participate in a SiBBr Symposium on 27.
-And finally, it will be possible to sign up for an excursion on 28 October.
+The official Governing Board meetings will take place on 25 and 26 October 2016.

+Governance committee meetings will take place on 24 October, and SiBBr invites attendees to participate in a SiBBr Symposium on 27 October.

-> Some highlighted information.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+Attendees may also sign up to conclude their visit on an excursion organized by SiBBr on 28 October.

 ```styledYaml